Are you vulnerable to having an affair? Answer the questions below to find out if your marriage is at risk.

 QUIZ: Relationship Vulnerability Map

--By Dr Shirley Glass
+– By Dr Shirley Glass

-There’s no way to predict with certainty whether a specific couple is “affair—proof.”
+There’s no way to predict with certainty whether a couple is “affair-proof.”
 Responding to the statements below will help identify relationship vulnerabilities that make marriages susceptible.

-Directions: Write the appropriate number to the left of each statement:
+Write the appropriate number to the left of each statement:

 1 = No, disagree completely